Welcome to EEASA

 The Association has been an integral part of the sub-regional evolvement from nature studies, to environmental education, education for sustainable development and its various manifestations, e.g. green economy.
 EEASA drew on the pioneering role in the practice of environmental education played by other NGOs including the Kalahari Conservation Society in Botswana, the Wilderness Leadership School, the Wildlife Society of South Africa, and the Mlilwane Trust in Swaziland.

-The 2017 Annual EEASA Conference will be hosted in Maun, Botswana from 18th to 22nd September.
+The 2018 Annual EEASA Conference will be hosted in Livingstone, Zambia from 17 to 21 September.

 The Environmental Education Association of Southern Africa (EEASA) 2017 Local Organising Committee (LOC) looks forward to welcoming you.

 For more information contact: